NataliaSilva10/NataliaSilva10/README.md

 ### Hey👋 I'm Natalia !

 ## About me:
-I'm a full stack developer with expertise in Python, Java, and MERN from New York!
-I am passionate about leveraging my skills to develop innovative solutions to complex problems.
-With a solid foundation in coding principles and techniques gained through completion of my program at Coding Dojo, I am well-equipped to design and build software that delivers exceptional value to end-users.
-I'm excited to take on new challenges and continue learning as I pursue a career in software development.
+I'm a fullstack developer with experience in building efficient and user-friendly web applications using a variety of technologies such a Python, Django, JavaScript & React, I combine my coding and design skills to create engaging and user-friendly web applications for various clients.

 ### 💬Connect with me: